 The OMAH is a 5-year program that guarantees admission to the Master of Arts in History, provided you complete your degree, including the OMAH-specific courses, with a minimum 75% on your last 10 full-course equivalents.
 OMAH students receive a high-impact and exclusive degree in a small class setting.

 You will have the opportunity to work closely with faculty while studying in all the major areas of the History program, participating in the History Society and taking part in the experiential learning course, community or international placement, or research assistantship.
 As a graduate of both a Bachelor of Arts (BA) in History and a Master of Arts in History, you will be prepared for exciting careers or other graduate programs in transitional justice, conflict studies/state violence, history, law, politics, gender and environmental studies.

-Nipissing’s 4-year Bachelor of Social Work (BSW) program is designed to provide a professional social work experience for students.
+Our 4-year Bachelor of Social Work (BSW) program provides a professional social work experience for students.

 The program is grounded in principles of social justice, with a particular emphasis on the historical and contemporary position of Indigenous peoples in Canada.

 The Bachelor of Social Work features a 900-hour practicum at its core, designed to develop practical skills and the integration of theoretical knowledge with practice.

 - The first 2 years of the program are general years.